fleetdm/fleet/docs/development/development-infrastructure.md

 ## Running Fleet using Docker development infrastructure

-To start the Fleet server backed by the Docker development infrasturcture, run the Fleet binary as follows:
+To start the Fleet server backed by the Docker development infrastructure, run the Fleet binary as follows:

 ```
 fleet serve